If you’ve been researching hair loss treatments, you’ve probably seen the term ‘Scalp Micropigmentation’ or ‘SMP’ pop up in a few posts.

 As for the pigment, that’s unique to SMP too.
 The specialised pigments used are matched to your existing or previous hair colour, and your skin tone.

 The pigment doesn’t penetrate the skin as deeply as a tattoo, so it will lighten after 3 to 5 years depending on your lifestyle (e.g. sun exposure).
-When it does pale, it’s only a matter of having minor touch ups to bring it back to its prime – and no, it won’t ever turn blue!
+When it does lighten, it’s only a matter of having minor touch ups to bring it back to its prime – and no, it won’t ever turn blue!

 What happens in a SMP procedure?